 The web-based Claremont Coptic Encyclopedia (CCE) is a project of global reach and significance, providing a vital resource and a wealth of information to scholars, students, Coptophiles, and the general public.
 Whether you are a Ph.D. student writing a dissertation on Coptic monasticism, a college student taking a course in Art History, or a casual browser seeking intellectual nourishment, you will find the CCE to be an excellent resource.

 The CCE will initially include approximately 2800 articles published in The Coptic Encyclopedia (Aziz S. Atiya, ed.
 NY: Macmillan, 1991).
 The CCE will continuously add updates and new topics from the growing body of scholarship in Coptic studies at institutions worldwide.
 The scope of articles includes Coptic language and literature; Copto-Arabic literature; Coptic art, architecture, archaeology, history, music, liturgy, theology, spirituality, monasticism; and biblical, apocryphal, social, and legal texts.

 The progress of the CCE project depends on the strength and continuity of Coptic studies at CGU, the participation of scholars worldwide, and the availability of financial resources.

 To help with Coptic studies at CGU, the completion of the CCE project, and to continue making the CCE accessible to all parts of the world without fees, please consider MAKING A DONATION.
-Under "Gift Designation," please select “School of Religion - Coptic Studies."
+Under "Gift Designation," please select “Other" and specify: "School of Arts & Humanities - Coptic Studies."

 Taught by Professor Gawdat Gabra (Abdel-Sayed), the School of Religion has rich offering of courses in Coptic Studies.
 Below is a sampling of courses that may be taken by students interested in an MA or a PhD with a concentration in Coptic studies.